France hits unwanted milestone: Over 100,000 virus deaths - WTMJ

 “When you’re told your father was put in a bag and covered in bleach: imagine the image you get in your head,” she said.

-Since Macron declared “war” on the virus while announcing the country’s first lockdown on March 17, 2020, the French went through domestic and traveling restrictions that have weighed heavily on everyday life.
+Since Macron declared “war” on the virus while announcing the country’s first lockdown on March 17, 2020, the French have faced domestic and international travel restrictions that have weighed heavily on everyday life.

 France plunged into a third, partial lockdown at the beginning of April, as new infections were surging and hospitals getting close to saturation.
 The total number of COVID-19 patients in intensive care in France surged past 5,900 this week.
-Measures include school closure, a domestic travel ban and the shutting of most non-essential shops.
+Measures include closing schools, a domestic travel ban and shutting most nonessential shops.

 An overnight nationwide curfew has been in place since mid-December, and all France’s restaurants, bars, gyms, cinemas and museums have been closed since October.

-Schools are set to gradually reopen starting on April 26.
-The government is anticipating that other restrictions will start being lifted around mid-May, when the situation is expected to improve, Attal said.
+Schools are set to gradually reopen starting April 26.
+The government is anticipating that other restrictions will start being lifted around mid-May.

-President Macron is to hold on Thursday a meeting with government members to get the nation prepared for the gradual reopening.
-Authorities expects 20 million people, about 38% of the adult population, will have received at least one shot of vaccine by that time — up from 11 million now.
+Macron was meeting Thursday with officials to get the nation prepared for the gradual reopening.
+Authorities expects that 20 million people, about 38% of France’s adult population, will have received at least one vaccine shot by that time — up from 11 million now.

-France is the country that has reported the largest number of confirmed infections in Europe, more than 5.1 million.
+France has reported the most confirmed coronavirus infections in Europe, more than 5.2 million.

 Follow all of AP’s pandemic coverage at https://apnews.com/hub/coronavirus-pandemic, https://apnews.com/hub/coronavirus-vaccine and https://apnews.com/UnderstandingtheOutbreak